MehtabUppin/RBAC-_project/README.md

 - Configure a new Render web service and specify mvn spring-boot:run as the start command.
 - Add environment variables in Render for your database connection and JWT secret.

+## Contributing
+Contributions are welcome!
+To contribute:

+1. Fork the project.
+2. Create a new branch (git checkout -b feature/AmazingFeature).
+3. Make your changes and commit (git commit -m 'Add AmazingFeature').
+4. Push to the branch (git push origin feature/AmazingFeature).
+5. Open a Pull Request.